 Understanding Auto Loan Refinancing

 Auto loan refinancing involves replacing your current car loan with a new one, typically offering better terms, lower interest rates, or reduced monthly payments.
-When you refinance, a new lender pays off your existing loan, and you begin making payments to the new lender under the revised terms-a process that can save borrowers an average of $2,400 over their loan term.
+When you refinance, a new lender pays off your existing loan, and you begin making payments to the new lender under the revised terms-a process that can potentially save borrowers thousands of dollars over their loan term.

 The refinancing process works similarly to mortgage refinancing but tends to be faster and less complicated.
 Most auto refinancing applications can be completed online in under 20 minutes, with funding often available within 24-48 hours.